Borsh: Economy

 The village is very stable and growing in prosperity thanks to tourism and olive oil production.
+The economy of Borsh is mainly based on tourism, livestock farming, and agriculture.

+In the summer, Borsh is a popular tourist destination, especially for its beautiful beaches and rich natural environment.
+Tourism is the main source of income for the town and offers many business opportunities for hoteliers, restaurants, and other tourism-related businesses.

+In addition to tourism, Borsh has an economy based on livestock farming and agriculture.
+Crops such as olives, oranges, lemons, grapes, peppers, and other food plants are cultivated.
+Livestock farming is also important in the rural areas of Borsh, with animals such as goats, sheep, and cows.

+Overall, the economy of Borsh is small and developing, but tourism and the agricultural sector may offer growth opportunities in the future.

 Borsh has gained popularity due to its beach, which is the largest beach in the Ionian sea (7 km).

 Culture

 Language

 The Lab dialect spoken in Borsh was reported by Albanian linguist M.Totoni to possess nasal vowels, a characteristic that was previously thought to have been the diagnostic difference between the major Tosk and Gheg divisions, whereby Tosk dialects such as Borsh's lab dialect were previously thought to have all lost nasal vowels when they split from Gheg dialects, which retained the nasality feature.

+Notable people

+Following is a list of notable people from Borsh.